joseamadorg/mercado-shops-/woo-mercado-pago-module/README.txt

 = v2.2.0 (03/04/2017) =
 * Features
 	- Recurrent Payments.
-This feature allow merchants to create subscriptions and charge their customers periodically;
+This feature allow merchants to create subscriptions and charge their customers periodically.
+For now, available only to Argentina, Brazil and Mexico.

 = v2.1.9 (23/03/2017) =
 * Features